ShaunaMack/cat-nip_terminalapp/Software_Development_Plan.md

 There are sadly many unwanted cats and amzingly several shelters and independent cat foster carers but there isn't a database connecting all the shelters to maximise the chance of adoption.
 The easier it is to discover the available cats in need, the better chance of rehoming.

-This app will allow an operator in a pop up adoption centre to facilitate people to adopt a cat or drop off a cat for adoption.
-This will
+This app will allow an operator in a 'Pop-Up' adoption centre to facilitate people to adopt a cat or drop off a cat for adoption.

 **Target Audience:**

 Adoption shelters and independent cat foster care providers would be able to work together and streamline processes of cat adoption to maximise possibility of finding forever homes.

+# Implementation Plan
-## Features ##
+## Features

 1. Search for a new purring fur baby by
     - location of the local shelters